Call 24/7

 Services:

-Ucs Healthcare Knoxville Office is a suboxone clinic in Knoxville, IA located in the 50138 zip code area.
+Ucs Healthcare Knoxville Office is a suboxone drug treatment clinic in Knoxville, IA situated in the 50138 zip code.

 Location: 813 North Lincoln Street, Suite 9, Knoxville, IA 50138 in Marion County